simsoll/breakout-rejoice/README.md

 # breakout-rejoice
-Breakout game using the Phaser framework together with ES6
+Breakout game using the Phaser framework together with ES6 + TypeScript